-During the pandemic, we see claims that are somewhat different and more complex than those we have seen before of this not always easy of product Members to differentiate between operational expenses and recoverable insured costs: In our insight article of reliance on such information is strictly at your own risk, Gard AS, including its affiliated companies, agents and employees, 14 December 1202 by we summarise the key elements of cover and guidance on the tion best practices for preparing claims documentation.
+During the pandemic, we see claims that are somewhat different and more complex than those we have seen before.
+It is not always easy for our Members to differentiate between operational expenses and recoverable insured costs.
+In our insight article of 14 December 2021, we summarise the key elements of cover and guidance on the best practices for preparing claims documentation.